Junmo Kim

 Hello!
 My name is Junmo Kim, and I'm a Postdoctoral Scholar in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University, advised by Prof. Nima Aghaeepour.
 I received my Ph.D. in Bioengineering from Seoul National University, where I actively worked under the supervision of Prof. Kwangsoo Kim.
 I obtained my Bachelor's degree in Industrial Management Engineering and Mathematics from Korea University.

-I have experienced various types of medical data, specifically electronic health records (EHRs), including OMOP Common Data Model (CDM) and Clinical Data Warehouse (CDW), and physiological signal data, such as electrocardiogram (ECG).
+I have hands-on experience with a wide range of biomedical data modalities, specifically electronic health records (EHRs), including OMOP Common Data Model (CDM) and Clinical Data Warehouse (CDW), physiological signal data, such as electrocardiogram (ECG), and multi-omics data spanning genomics (SNPs), metabolomics, and microbiome.

 My current research topics of interest include, but are not limited to, the following: